whoismz/emt/README.md

 - Rust
 - `Clang/LLVM` and `libbpf`
-- Linux kernel 5.8 or later with BPF support
+- Linux kernel with BPF support
 - Root privileges or `CAP_BPF` or `CAP_SYS_ADMIN`
 - bpftool